 Smog is highly irritating to the lungs.
-It triggers asthma attacks, and increases the risk of lung infections; smog can interfere with normal lung development.
+It triggers asthma attacks and increases the risk of lung infections.
+Smog can interfere with normal lung development.
 Smog causes coughing, shortness of breath, and chest pain.
-Breathing elevated levels of smog is like getting a sunburn on the lungs.
+Breathing elevated levels of smog is like getting sunburn on the lungs.

 Smog is harmful to breathe.

 While smog is a threat to everyone, the impacts are not felt equally.
 Communities of color and low-income communities face the greatest risk because they are hit first and worst.
 This inequitable system is not a coincidence.
 Systemic racism has created practices that force minority families to live in places that are more susceptible to smog and sources of smog.
 Black communities with greater exposure to air pollution have higher than average childhood asthma rates.
 Smog is especially harmful for these children.

 In addition to pushing EPA to set strong national ozone standards, we worked in 2022 and 2023 on EPA’s Cross State Air Pollution Rule, also known as the Good Neighbor Plan, which aims to reduce harmful air pollution from power plants and other industrial facilities that drifts across state borders and harms residents of downwind states.
 This important rule, which will help clean up smog, or ground-level ozone, by requiring that major polluters install and use pollution control devices, was finalized in March 2023.